 - Students on the MSc have to complete 180 credits.
-Student must take all modules. - Students must take the non-credit bearing compulsory module IPLM131 Competition Law Overview. - Students will take IPLM200 Trade Mark Law I and IPLM202 Patent Law: British and European Patent Law. - Students who take and successfully pass the foundational papers in Trade Mark and Patent law will gain exemption from the foundation exams of professional courses provided they pass the MSc. - Part-time students must take IPLC134, IPLM148, IPLM200 and IPLM204 in their first year (90 credits) and IPLM201, IPLM202, IPLM203 and the study project IPLM205 in Year 2.
+Student must take all modules. - Students will sit IPLC134 in an intensive 2 week format before starting IPLM200 and IPLM202 in Semester 1.Students will then take IPLM200, IPLM202, IPLM 202 and IPLM 148 in Semester 2.
+Then this is followed by their research project in the second & third semesters (IPLM205). - Students must also take the non-credit bearing compulsory module IPLM131 Competition Law Overview as part of their accreditation requirements. - Students who take and successfully pass the foundational papers in Trade Mark and Patent law will gain exemption from the foundation exams of professional courses provided they pass the MSc. - Part-time students must take IPLC134, IPLM148, IPLM200 and IPLM204 in their first year (90 credits) and IPLM201, IPLM202, IPLM203 and the study project IPLM205 in Year 2.
 (90 credits).